 Netflix Education: Best Finance Movies & TV Shows

-Would you like to find out how you could improve your personal finance without having to read piles of books?
-Well, Netflix has you covered!
-You might not even know it, but the world-famous streaming platform offers a lot more than teen dramas and blockbuster movies.
-You can also catch the best finance movies, shows, and documentaries that will teach you about:
+Curious about getting to know the world of finance better but have no time to read piles of books and google complicated terminology?
+You'll be thrilled to hear there are simpler ways to achieve your goal – Netflix's got you covered!
+You might not even be aware of it but the world's largest video streaming platform offers a lot more than teen dramas, reality shows, and blockbuster movies.
+You can also catch the best finance movies, shows, and documentaries there that will teach you about:

 Cases of financial malpractice